vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/channel.md

 - Type: `number`
 - Recommended to set manually: **Yes**

 The effective time of the content.
-It’s the time to keep the cache after request without making new requests.
+It's the time to keep the cache after request without making new requests.

 ## channel.image